ScoutmasterBucky/ScoutmasterBucky/site/dnd/index.md

 # About the Event

 Scoutmaster Bucky is hosting a Dungeons & Dragons full-day event at Phillippo Scout Camp.
 Join us for a morning filled with outdoor challenges and an afternoon of role playing.
+Bring your non-Scouting friends and family as well!

 # Schedule